Meet our Board of Directors 2022-2023

 Our Board of Directors is dedicated to facilitating the mission and vision of Pathways.
 Our Board consists of community volunteers who tirelessly give their time to help staff maintain and improve the services we provide for children and their families living in Sarnia-Lambton.

-We are seeking a diverse governance team.
+We seek a diverse governance team.

 2023/2024 Board Meetings